 Mention wisdom tooth surgery and people usually wince.
 Many avoid seeing a dentist until the pain in their teeth becomes unbearable, but such delays can lead to complications.

-Department of Oral and Maxillofacial Surgery,
+Dr Leonardo Saigo, Consultant from the Department of Oral and Maxillofacial Surgery from

 National Dental Centre Singapore (NDCS), a member of the